fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 You can do programs to:
 - Pick 6 tiles
-- Show all the tiles in the mosaic holder
+- Add all the tiles in the mosaic holder, not only the pick positions
 - Include the attach and detach events in the simulation
 - Move the tiles to other places in the table, with different arrangements